 In December 2007, the Company received a \$6,000,000 payment from GlaxoSmithKline upon the Company's initiation of a Phase 1 clinical trial of TC-6499, a milestone event under the agreement.
 The Company determined the payment did not meet each of the conditions of its revenue recognition policy (see Note 2) required for recognition of the full amount into revenue upon achievement of the milestone.
 Specifically, based on the progress of this product candidate as of inception of the agreement, achievement of this milestone was reasonably assured within the meaning of the Company's revenue recognition policy.
 Accordingly, the Company recorded the payment as deferred license fee revenue and is recognizing it into revenue on a straight-line basis over the estimated term of the Company's research and early development obligations under the agreement.
-The Company recognized \$173,000 of the payment as revenue for each of the three-month periods ended March 31, 2009 and 2008.
+The Company recognized \$173,000 of the payment as revenue for each of the three-month periods ended June 30, 2009 and 2008 and \$346,000 of the payment as revenue for each of the six-month periods ended June 30, 2009 and 2008.

-The Company recorded revenue from GlaxoSmithKline of \$1.5 million for the year ended December 31, 2008 and \$2.5 million for the three months ended March 31, 2009 for achievement of various milestone events under the agreement.
-The Company immediately recognized the full amount of each payment as revenue upon achievement of the corresponding milestone event because the event met each of the conditions required for immediate recognition under the Company's revenue recognition policy (see Note 2).
+The Company has received an aggregate of \$4,000,000 in payments from GlaxoSmithKline for achievement of various preclinical milestone events under the agreement, including \$2,500,000 and \$500,000 for the six months ended June 30, 2009 and 2008, respectively.
+The Company immediately recognized the full amount of each payment as revenue upon achievement of the corresponding milestone event because each event met each of the conditions required for immediate recognition under the Company's revenue recognition policy (see Note 2).